- Culture & Society

 Do you like listening to Classical Music?
 Wherever you come from, people might have various concepts of what “Classical Music” really means.
 Seen from a very wide perspective, every country has its own musical heritage.
 People may confuse the “Classics” with “Classical” as well and look out for “The Sound of Music” while coming to Europe, which in a way is a Hollywood Classic.

-But let's talk straight: for music lovers in Germany “Classical” music is by Beethoven, Mozart and Haydn, and they know they are talking about music from the times of the “Viennese Classical Period” (1779 – 1825).
+But let's talk straight: for music lovers in Germany “Classical” music is the music by Beethoven, Mozart and Haydn, and they know they are talking about music from the times of the “Viennese Classical Period” (1779 – 1825).
 Now that is for musicology freaks.
 We don`t want to be that particular and agree for the common understanding of Classical music as “Western Art Music from the Middle Ages to the present.”

 There are certain melodies that are part of the “Common Consciousness” and, as we say, every child would recognise them if they heard someone whistle them on the streets.
 Talking of Mozart's Clarinet Concerto in A Major, 2nd movement, KV 622, you might not be aware of the proper name, the common numbering for Mozart's music (KV stands for Köchelverzeichnis, and OMG, yes, it is one of those German word monsters!), but for sure you have heard the infinitely beautiful melody that became ever so famous in the movie “Out of Africa''!